Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

             shall contain the single substring $RepresentationID$ and the SegmentTempate@media shall contain the single substring $RepresentationID$ and the substring $Number$ or $Time$ (not both).
          b.
-SegmentTemplate@media and @initialization shall be identical for each SegmentTemplate Element in the MPEG-DASH manifest.
+SegmentTemplate@media shall be identical for each SegmentTemplate Element in the MPEG-DASH manifest.
          c.
+SegmentTemplate@initialization shall be identical for each SegmentTemplate Element in the MPEG-DASH manifest.
+         d.
 The BaseURL element shall be absent.
-         d.
+         e.
 The AvailabilityStartTime SHOULD be set to 1-1-1970 (Unix epoch) and the period @start to PT0S (if this is not the case it may be more difficult to synchronize more than one ingest source).
-         e.
+         f.
 Each Representation in the MPEG-DASH manifest represents a CMAF track, each AdaptationSet in the MPD represents a CMAF SwitchingSet.
-         f.
+         g.
 In case an ingest source issues an HTTP Request with an updated MPEG-DASH manifest, identical naming conventions apply.
 A receiver may ignore such updated MPD send by an ingest source.
-         g.
-The MPEG-DASH manifest shall contain only a single Period Element.
+         h.
+The MPEG-DASH manifest shall contain a single Period Element.
    17. The Ingest source may send an HTTP Live Streaming manifest, but its structure and naming shall be derived from or matching the MPEG-DASH manifest described in clause 16 above.
 In particular: